Chris Schleuger: College career

 Schleuger first played college football for the Iowa Western Community College Reivers in 2014.
 He then transferred to the University of Northern Iowa to play for the Panthers in 2015, where he played in all 14 games, starting in eight at left tackle.
-Schleuger transferred again to the University of Alabama at Birmingham where he played for the UAB Blazers, playing in 13 games in 2017, starting in 12 at left guard.
+Schleuger transferred again to the University of Alabama at Birmingham in 2016 before the football program's reinstatement in 2017.
+He played for the UAB Blazers during the 2017 season, appearing in 13 games while starting in 12 at left guard.
 While at Northern Iowa, Schleuger was also a member of the Panthers wrestling team and was a 5th place All-American.
-After his transfer to Alabama-Birmingham to play his senior season of college football, Schleuger majored in Communication studies.
+After his transfer to Alabama-Birmingham to play his senior season of college football, Schleuger majored in communication studies.